A True Hidden Gem

 Our guide had mentioned the underground caves and tunnels before and soon we found ourselves in a large maze underneath the house.
 It was a true warren of passages, nooks and stairways covered with arches following the classicist patterns.
 Pre-existing, ancient caves had been enlarged and included into the gallery.
 Rodrigues Acosta must have loved to drift through these hallways at the height of Summer, when the heat in Granada can easily reach 40C, he also must have had parties underground with the hallways lit by candlelight, a true magical experience for all involved.
 Jerome really enjoyed this part of the house and probably would have loved to explore the tunnels on his own, although I can imagine one could almost get lost in the underground maze.

 The Funeral Walk

 Back outside in the bright afternoon sunlight and before returning into the museum of the Fundacion Rodriguez Acosta we were guided through the Funeral Walk, a narrow avenue flanked by thick cypress, the darkest courtyard in the garden.
-At its centre lies the burial ground of a Spanish nun, who died in the 16th century and has rested here ever since, in an adorned stone coffin.
+At its centre lies the burial ground of a Spanish nun, who died in the 16th century and once rested here before being moved to another cemetery, in an adorned stone coffin.

 It was fascinating to visit the Fundacion Rodriguez Acosta and we can highly recommend visiting the house and gardens when you are in town.
 “Carmen” is a true hidden gem and the mixture of architectural styles work surprisingly well together.
 My only wish is, that we could have wandered the gardens on our own, having more time to indulge in the beautiful courtyards and the views.